cds-snc/consultation-references/progressive-web-app-mobile.md

 Device based mobile application: A dedicated software that is accessed and used directly on a mobile device operating system.

-## Assumption

-- User research has been conducted and has confirmed the need for a dedicated application to provide the service.
-- Development of the application is necessary because no available tool, product or service that meets the user needs can be found elsewhere.

 ## Comparison

 ### Development